 Try to wear shoes that:

-At home, wear sandals or soft-leather flat shoes or slippers.
-Or buy an inexpensive pair of cloth shoes and cut a hole over the affected joint.
+At home, try wearing sandals or soft-leather flat shoes or slippers.
+Or buy an inexpensive pair of shoes and cut a hole over the affected joint.